njsfield/readme/events.md

 By creating an `EventEmitter` object (or we could have created an object that inherits from it), we gain the `on` and `emit` methods that allow us to handle events. `on` takes two arguments: the name of the event to listen out for (as a string) and a function to call whenever the event happens.
 When we want to fire off an event we just tell the object to `emit` the event.

+To link back to the discussion above, we can see that `on` subscribes its object to events and `emit` publishes an event.

 In this example the same object emits and handles the event, but this is not a requirement.
 We can also send data with our event in the form of an argument.

 Let's think back to the Node Girls CMS workshop for a more practical example.
 Whenever a blog post is submitted, we want it to save it to the website's list of posts.
-In this example, assume that `blogSite` is an object that inherits from `EventEmitter`:
+In this example, assume that `blogList` is an object that inherits from `EventEmitter`:

 ```javascript
 var querystring = require('querystring');